 Laser, IPL, and dermabrasion treatments are scientifically proven to help rosacea.
 Ayurveda is a whole different medicine system but it’s principles align with current western medicine thinking.
-Homeopathy is yet another set of beliefs but western medicine strongly opposes its use.
+Homoeopathy is yet another set of beliefs but western medicine strongly opposes its use.

 Can laser treatment help rosacea?

 A laser is a powerful, focused light that is widely used in cosmetics and dermatology.
-In the last decades, laser treatment has become one of the standard methods in rosacea treatment.
+In the last decades, laser treatment has become one of the standard methods in rosacea symptoms treatment.
 The laser delivers a strong pulse of yellow light to the inflamed blood vessels and collapses them, causing the skin redness to subside.

 The treatment in special clinics starts from a consultation that should determine the laser is the right treatment for you.
 If it is, this is followed by a test session where the laser is applied to a small patch of skin.
 If there are no significant side effects, there will be 2 - 4 additional sessions a month apart.
 The number of sessions depends on the severity of the condition and skin response.